 To understand more about how much child support you should pay, read this information on how everything works.

-If you want to know more about your rights, call Fulmer Law, PA. for a FREE consultation.
-Even if you do not hire Mr. Fulmer or Mrs. Holmes to represent you, the legal advice he/she will provide during your FREE consultation will give you an idea of what you are up against and help you plan for the future.
+If you want to know more about your rights, call Fulmer Law, PA. for a consultation.
+Even if you do not hire Mr. Fulmer to represent you, the legal advice he/she will provide during your consultation will give you an idea of what you are up against and help you plan for the future.

-Child support ends when the child turns 18 or is in school with the expectation of graduating before the age of 19.
-Therefore, it can extend past 18 and will end when the child graduates high school, if it’s before the age of 19.
+Child support ends when the child turns 18 or graduates from high school.
+Most people do not know that child support can extend past 18 years old to end when the child graduates high school (if that is before the age of 19).

-If you want to know more about child support, call Fulmer Law, PA. for a FREE consultation.
-Even if you do not hire Mr. Fulmer or Mrs. Holmes to represent you, the legal advice he/she will provide during your FREE consultation will give you an idea of what you are up against and help you plan for the future.
+If you need to know more about child support, call Fulmer Law, PA. for a consultation.
+Even if you do not hire Mr. Fulmer to represent you, the legal advice he will provide during your consultation will give you an idea of what you are up against and help you plan for the future.

 First, and most importantly, YOU MUST NEVER STOP PAYING CHILD SUPPORT WITHOUT CONSULTING AN ATTORNEY.
-The financial and legal remifications can be dire.
+The financial and legal ramifications can be dire.
 It is VERY important to consult an attorney before deciding to withhold your child support payments.
-An experienced attorney at Fulmer Law, P.A. will answer your questions during your first consultation free-of-charge.
+An experienced attorney at Fulmer Law, P.A. will answer your questions during your first consultation.
 You and your attorney must draw up the correct plan for you to stop or reduce your payments without serious penalty.